 Those who invest in a home theatre want the best viewing experience possible and tend to put a lot of thought into these rooms.
 It is not uncommon for owners to want to show off a little bit when guests come to call.

-If you are considering adding an entertainment room to your home, you may be wondering about some of the current trends in home theatres.
+If you are considering adding an entertainment room to your home, you may be wondering about some of the current top current home theater trends are.
 If so, keep reading!

 Themed Home Theaters

 Sometimes, you want your home theatre to be more than just a room to watch TV and movies.
+Themed rooms are one of the newest home theater trends.
 In fact, many home theatre owners have specific visions in mind when they set out to build their entertainment room.
 Some may want to recreate old-time, 1920s-style movie palaces, complete with chandeliers and wall lamps.
 Others might want to create a more modern movie theatre experience and seek complete accuracy by installing a concession stand complete with soda fountains and popcorn machines.

 The theme of your home theatre can be virtually anything you desire.
 Science fiction aficionados may recreate the bridge from the starship Enterprise, with movies projected on the ship’s main viewscreen.
 Superhero fans might choose to watch their movies in the Batcave or Superman’s Fortress of Solitude.
 Less elaborate, but still impressive home theatres might belong to those with a sense of nostalgia and a desire for a return to simpler days, taking the form of a 50s diner.